andybateman/HackaSpoka/README.md

 I bought an Ikea SPÖKA (http://www.ikea.com/us/en/catalog/products/30150984/) for my son to scare the monsters away.
 Orinially the Spoka could just glow blue/green , I wanted it to do more.

-HackaSpoka v1 (all about the hardware):
+HackaSpoka v1.5 (all about the hardware):

-Simply has the little guy glowing blue but will cycle through an RGB colour wheel when pressed.
+Simply has the little guy glowing blue from 1800 to 0600 and yellow during the day.
+Will also cycle through an RGB colour wheel when pressed.
 Can have its firmware upgraded OTA from the Arduino IDE.

 ## Features

+* Glows blue during the night, yellow when it's time to get up
 * Replaced the three blue/green LEDs with three full RGB LEDs
 * Replaced the microprcessor with an ESP8266 (esp-12e package)
 * Added WIFI, everything has to have WIFI